Alex Tingle

 Great experience of the C++ development environment on a number of Unix flavours; HP-UX, Linux, Solaris, Tru64/Alpha, AIX, Mac OS X. Very comfortable with a variety of scripting tools; shell scripts, Awk.
 Some knowledge of Unix systems administration.

-Experience of using SQL, both as a scripting language and from within C++, using the OCI interface.
+Experience of using SQL, both as a scripting language and from within Python and C++, using the OCI interface.
 Also some experience with MySQL, the popular open-source relational database.

-Principal author of omniEvents, an implementation of the OMG Event Service specification v1.1, and of omniIFR, a CORBA interface repository.
+Principal author of omniEvents – a real-time, C++ messaging application that implements the OMG Event Service specification v1.1, and of omniIFR, a CORBA interface repository.
 Familiar with the Object Management Group's C++, Python and Java IDL mappings.

-Decided that Broner would use XML as a common language for data exchange.
-Designed DTDs, and used both the SAX and DOM parsers.
+Used XSLT to perform complex transformation between XML schemas.
+Designed DTDs, and used both SAX and DOM parsers in C++ and Python.
 Responsible for porting the Apache Xerces parser to the Tru64/Alpha platform.

-Web page design with HTML, CSS and JavaScript.
+Dynamic web application design with HTML, CSS and JavaScript.
 Server side scripting with Python, PHP and Perl, database integration and cookies.
-Wrote the popular EventCalendar plug-in for Wordpress.
-Flood maps mash-up.
-Easy Ajax Album online gallery.
+Wrote the popular Event-Calendar plug-in for Wordpress, Flood maps mash-up, Easy Ajax Album online gallery.

 Experience